EasyMapper/Productivity

 From version 2, EasyMapper automates all this work with a few additions.
 For this, there are two requirements.

-The document to be mapped must be of type .docx or compatible, such as .odt.
+The document to be mapped must be a .docx type or compatible, such as .odt.

-The document should also be structured in headings; in MS-Word it is the paragraphs with styles Heading 1, Heading 2, through 9.
-Mapping documents without an explicit structure is another type of activity quite different, the mindmapping of texts.
+The document should also be structured in headings; in MS-Word this refers to the paragraphs with the styles labeled Heading 1-9.
+Mapping documents without an explicit structure is a different kind of activity – mind mapping of texts.
 At the end of this section we present an option to facilitate this.

 Mapping the structure

-Click the button in the top toolbar and select From document.
+Click the button in the toolbar at the top and select From document.
 The dialog below appears.

-In the Extraction area, select the file to map.
+In the Extraction area, select the file you wish to map.
 Leave Extract text unchecked.
 Click Update; the structure will be extracted and shown in the right panel.

 In the Generation area, select New Mind Map.
-Click Generate and all of the above work is done automatically.
+Click Generate and all of the work shown above is done automatically.

 If the document has more levels than you want to extract, before generating the mind map you can limit them in the Maximum Level field.

-Below is the extracted mind map with maximum level set to 3., with edition of the root only to reduce its width.
-Note that its content is identical to the above, the one where we manually assembled the structure, except that the root text used the file name and hyperlink in the root to the source file.
+Below is the extracted mind map with the maximum level set to 3., edited only at the root to reduce its width.
+Note that its content is identical to the one shown above, the one where we manually assembled the structure, except that the root text used the file name and hyperlink in the root to the source file.

 The Generate panel of the dialog above has the Extract Text option.
-When checked, the text within each heading is also extracted and included as a note from the topic corresponding to the headline.
-The same mind map above would look like below with the extracted text.
+When checked, the text within each heading is also extracted and included as a note in the topic corresponding to the heading.
+The same mind map above would look like the one below with the extracted text.

-Ballon icons indicate that topics have notes.
-The figure below shows that the Collaboration Productivity topic is selected, and the note window shows the note for that topic.
+Balloon icons indicate that topics have notes.
+The figure below shows that the Description topic is selected, and the note window shows the note for that topic.

-One limitation here is that the text is extracted without the formatting.
+One limitation here is that the text is extracted without its original formatting.

-If you want to continue the mapping by including the discursive part, EasyMapper also makes this task easier by allowing you to extract subtopics from the text of the note.
+If you want to continue the mapping by including the prose part, EasyMapper also makes this task easier by allowing you to extract subtopics from the text of the note.
 To do this:

 If more than one row is selected, you also have the option to extract a subtopic for each row.